Confidential Inference via Ternary Model Partitioning: System Design

-We adopt the TEE technology to enable isolated execution for security-sensitive computation in deep learning inference.
-We choose to use Intel SGX~\cite{mcKeen2013innovative} as the TEE in our research prototype, but our approach in principle can also be generalized to other TEEs\cite{boivie2013secureblue++, kaplan2016amd}.
-With the protection of the memory access control mechanism and memory encryption engine (MEE) of SGX, all non-enclave accesses from privileged system software or other untrusted components of systems will be denied.
-In order to protect the secrecy of user inputs, we enforce enclaved execution on the following three stages in a deep learning inference pipeline:
+We adopt the \ac{TEE} technology to enable isolated execution for security-sensitive computation of \ac{DL} inference.
+We choose to use Intel \ac{SGX}\cite{mcKeen2013innovative} as the \ac{TEE} in our research prototype, but our approach in principle can also be generalized to other \acp{TEE}\cite{boivie2013secureblue++, kaplan2016amd}.
+With the memory protection mechanisms of \ac{SGX}, all non-enclave accesses from privileged system software will be denied.
+In order to protect the secrecy of user inputs, we enforce enclaved execution in three stages: data entrance, \emph{FrontNet} computation, and semantic class mapping.
+Here we describe the design of \sysname{} by explaining the steps of establishing a confidential inference service in Figure~\ref{fig:protocol} and Algorithm~\ref{alg:prediction}.

-\nip{Enclaved Entrance Control.} The raw inputs contain all the sensitive information and users should \emph{not} upload them to the cloud model serving system in plaintext.
-We allow service users to submit encrypted inputs.
-We establish an SGX enclave and load the encrypted inputs into this enclave.
-The enclave can attest to remote parties (i.e., the service users) that it is running on top of a trusted hardware platform with legitimate code/data.
-After finishing the remote attestation with the enclave, users can provision the keys for input decryption directly into the enclave via a secure communication channel.
-The user inputs will only be decrypted within the enclave and are invisible to the external computing stacks.
-Furthermore, we leverage \textsf{AES-GCM} to achieve authenticated encryption.
-Thus, we can authenticate legitimate end users and verify the integrity of the user inputs.

-\nip{Enclaved \textsf{FrontNet} Computation.} We let service users partition their proprietary DL models before deploying them to the cloud.
-Each partitioned model consists of a \textsf{FrontNet} and a \textsf{BackNet}.
-We allow service users to submit encrypted \textsf{FrontNets} and plaintext \textsf{BackNets} to the model serving system.
-Same as the user inputs, we also require \textsf{FrontNet} to be decrypted only within the enclave with the key provisioned by the service user.

-We leverage the enclave to keep the \textsf{FrontNet} model parameters in confidence.
-Otherwise, adversaries can exploit the exposed \textsf{FrontNet} via back-propagation to reconstruct original inputs from IRs~\cite{mahendran2015understanding,dosovitskiy2015inverting} or interpret the semantic meanings of IRs~\cite{simonyan2013deep,springenberg2014striving,bach2015pixel,selvaraju2017grad}.
-In addition, as we authenticate legitimate user inputs through \textsf{AES-GCM}, we can further render \textsf{Model Stealing Attacks}\cite{tramer2016stealing} ineffective.
-For the adversaries who tend to treat the enclave as a black-box service and query to build a surrogate \textsf{FrontNet} model, they need to encrypt their inputs with the proper symmetric keys from the legitimate end users.
-Assuming that end users' keys are not leaked, we can deny serving these illegitimate requests that fail the integrity check and prevent the leakage of in-enclave \textsf{FrontNet} model information.

-\nip{Enclaved Semantic Class Mapping.} The class labels of a DNN are used to decipher the final probability vector output.
-However, this class mapping procedure leaks the object type information of the original inputs.
-In our design, we allow service users to submit encrypted class labels, which are decrypted only within the same enclave.
-We enforce the enclaved execution for the final class mapping function to mitigate the object information leakage of the original inputs.
-Furthermore, by controlling both ends of a deep learning inference pipeline, we can effectively mitigate service abusing attacks.
-The adversaries can no longer generate input-label pairs to infer sensitive attributions within the inputs.